 - Neurogenic inflammation – nerves in the bladder wall may be stimulated either by local irritation to the bladder lining or, sometimes, from stimulation via the brain (for example in response to stress).
 Stimulation of these nerves causes the release of chemicals known as neurotransmitters that can exacerbate local inflammation and pain.

 - Stress – there is good evidence to suggest that stress plays an important role in FIC.
-In many cats with FIC an episode of disease may be triggered by a stressful event, and even where a direct association is difficult to make, it is likely that stress plays a role.
+In many cats with FIC, an episode of disease may be triggered by a stressful event, and even where a direct association is difficult to make, it is likely that stress plays a role.
 Cats kept solely indoors and cats sharing their environment with one or more other cats are typical examples of where stress can occur and influence the disease, even if no other obvious outward signs are present that suggest the cat is stressed.

-- Abnormal stress responses – not only is there good evidence that stress plays a role in provoking FIC in affected cats, there is also evidence that these cats do not handle stress in a ‘normal’ way.
+- Abnormal stress responses – not only is there good evidence that stress plays a role in provoking FIC in affected cats, but there is also evidence that these cats do not handle stress in a ‘normal’ way.
 In healthy individuals, stress results in the release of two types of hormones from the adrenal glands (glands close to the kidneys).
-Stress normally induces release of both ‘catecholamines’ (adrenaline and noradrenaline), and also cortisol.
-However, in cats with FIC, while catecholamine concentrations tend to be high (reflecting an underlying stress response) they actually have sub-normal cortisol responses, and are thus not responding in a normal way.
+Stress normally induces the release of both ‘catecholamines’ (adrenaline and noradrenaline), and also cortisol.
+However, in cats with FIC, while catecholamine concentrations tend to be high (reflecting an underlying stress response) they actually have sub-normal cortisol responses and are thus not responding in a normal way.